Karthikeyan20020408/E-commerce-_Application/README.md

 - View and manage customer orders.

 - Track sales and generate reports.
-- **Payments Integration:** Integration with secure payment gateways for hassle-free transactions.
+6. **Payments Integration:** Integration with secure payment gateways for hassle-free transactions.
-- **Notifications:** Notify users about order updates, discounts, and offers.
+7. **Notifications:** Notify users about order updates, discounts, and offers.
-- **Responsive Design:** Optimized for desktop, tablet, and mobile views.
+8. **Responsive Design:** Optimized for desktop, tablet, and mobile views.
-- **Wishlist:** Users can save products for future purchases.
+9. **Wishlist:** Users can save products for future purchases.
-- **Product Reviews and Ratings:** Users can leave reviews and rate products after purchase.
+  10.**Product Reviews and Ratings:** Users can leave reviews and rate products after purchase.
-- **Discounts and Offers:** Admins can create promotions and discounts.
+11. **Discounts and Offers:** Admins can create promotions and discounts.